 “We wanted to alleviate people’s fears of, ‘Oh my god, how do I go to the bathroom in the woods?’” he says of the seminar he led with Tim Hampton, a fellow lifelong outdoorsman.
 “We talk about our perspective, but back it up with regulations from lots of parks and other sources.
 Over the last 30 years, I’ve observed the change in park regulations, correlated with increased park visits and an increased awareness of environmental issues.”

 In certain parks and forests, officials are dealing with a spike in visitation by instituting camping and hiking permit systems.
-Mounts Washington and Jefferson in Oregon—where rangers reported coming across human feces more than 1,000 times in 2016—will introduce permits in 2020.
+Mounts Washington and Jefferson in Oregon—where rangers reported coming across human feces more than 1,000 times in 2016—introduced permits in 2020.
 In Colorado’s Conundrum Hot Springs, free waste alleviation and gelling (WAG) bags are distributed to backpackers.
 These sealable bags contain Poo Powder, a NASA-developed super absorbent that turns poop into an inert, odorless gel.

 Mount Denali in Alaska, where an estimated 215,000 pounds of poop has been deposited since the 1950s, now requires climbers to carry out their feces.
-The National Park Service also requires visitors to carry out.
+The National Park Service (NPS) also requires visitors to carry out.
 Violators risk a federal conviction.

 The biggest concern with regard to human feces is the spread of disease.
-Pooping in the woods might feel like getting back to nature, but if done improperly it can pollute water sources and infect native fauna—not to mention ruin the natural beauty of a place.
+Pooping in the woods might feel like getting back to nature, but if done improperly, it can pollute water sources and infect native fauna—not to mention ruin the natural beauty of a place.
 Giardia, salmonella, E. coli, and even hepatitis can be passed from humans to animals via discarded feces.
 So, when living (and eliminating) in the backcountry, it’s important to learn to minimize your impact.

 Ideally, you want to “leave no trace”—a sentiment with roots in the 1970s, when the general public became involved with environmental awareness movements.
 It’s now an actual organization—called Leave No Trace Center for Outdoor Ethics—dedicated to educating people on how to preserve wild spaces and reduce human impact.
 The mostly privately-funded group operates on seven principles, the first of which is to plan ahead and prepare.
 Preparation is the basis of every successful venture into the great outdoors, and it relates directly to principle number three: dispose of waste properly.